pabloN96/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 2. What does it mean to “fork” a repo?
 When you fork a repository, you are taking someones development and extending on it.
 ### 3. What does it mean to “clone” a repo?
+When you clone a repository you are making a copy of that repository.

 ### 4. What is a push?
+Push means upload.

 ### 5. What is a pull?
+Pull means download.

 ### 6. What is a pull request?
+A pull request can let the developers and others know about the changes you made in your repository

 ### 7. What is a branch?
+A branch is an extension you can make from master, which lets you add on your own ideas without damaging the original copy- master.